kikyps/CrackME/README.md

 #### To achieve all of that requires extra time, especially since the developer is working alone and there are limitations with iOS devices.

+### This project is currently under development to be widely and easily usable.

 ## Lessons